 - Take children on site visits to retail shops and other businesses.
 Help them make up interview questions and create simple surveys to find out how people who work in the businesses use and keep track of money.
 What goods or services does each business provide?
 What are the prices?
 What machines and methods help workers count, store, and dispense money?

 - Give children time to sketch what they see on their visits.
+Items to sketch or draw could include computers, cash registers, card readers, price tags, sale signs, and receipts.

 Turn the dramatic play area into a business, using information the children have collected.